-- Provide opportunity for building and infrastructure projects for community use.
+- Provide opportunity for projects such as buildings and infrastructure for community use or wildlife projects.

 - Provide opportunities for learning and sharing skills.

-- Host and provide space for community events for education, wellbeing, art, creativity and celebration.
+- Host community events for education, wellbeing, art, creativity and celebration.

-Help is always welcome and the site offers a sociable environment for a diverse range of people of all ages and ability.
-All volunteers are responsible for protecting and taking care of the land and resources as a shared responsibility.
-A team of site leaders run the regular open days and are responsible for site management and facilitating volunteering activities.
+Help is always welcome and the site offers a friendly, welcoming environment for a diverse range of people of all ages and ability to participate.
+Care of the site and facilities is a shared responsibility as there are no staff.
+A team of Site Leaders help to run the regular open days who can give advice on what needs doing around the site.

 Code of conduct for volunteers

-- Be aware of site security and lock gate/shed when leaving the site.
+- Be aware of site security and lock gate/shed/buildings when leaving the site.

-- Ensure safe practices are carried out whilst volunteering and be aware of potential hazards and risks for any task you are undertaking.
-Read and adhere to the health and safety risk log for the site.
-Report all accidents and near misses, which should be recorded in the site log book.
+- Ensure safe practices are carried out whilst volunteering and be aware of potential hazards to avoid risks.
+Read the health and safety risk log.
+Report all accidents and near misses, which should be recorded in the site incident book.

 - Take care of tools and equipment and clean and put away safely after use.